killerboduk1/super7tech-back-end/README.md

 - username:admin_designer pass:password
 - username:admin_developer pass:password

-there is a file " sample_data.sql " this is a sample exployee data if you want to import this
+there is a file " sample_data.sql " file in the root DIR this is a sample exployee data if you want to import this